Back to Silas S. Brown's home page

 - In October 2018, Ebico wrote to tell us that, due to the government's new SVT Price Caps, the next price increase must be implemented as a Standing Charge instead of a unit-rate hike unless we move to a new "green" tariff that's exempt from the caps---and they sent three letters: one to both of us (with Mr and Mrs titles), one to my wife only (with no title), and one to "Mr Chen"---I'm not sure what that says about how their database works.

 (I hadn't previously bothered with "green" tariffs as I'd heard suppliers just reallocate their existing 'mix' instead of actually adding renewable generation, or if they do add generation then this can be "done wrong" if it's irresponsibly manufactured or sited.
-So I just went for a supplier that seemed socially responsible, although I did speak positively of homeowners installing rooftop PV if it's using up spare silicon cast off by the microchip industry---not so sure about the more expensive monocrystalline or non-silicon panels or storage batteries, which have higher production emissions, but the basic grid-connected silicon seemed OK.
-Ebico's introduction of a "green" tariff as a 'loophole' to continue viability of their "no standing charge" approach seemed like something we should support, and thankfully our opting for it did not further muddle their database: we still received bills in both names.
-But a year later they seemed to 'drop the ball' with fair tariffs, so we switched to Bulb---we'd already collected enough bills for the 2020 application by then, so we didn't worry about having a bill in both names after that switch.
+So I just went for a supplier that seemed socially responsible, although I did speak positively of homeowners installing rooftop PV if it's using up spare silicon cast off by the microchip industry---not so sure about the more expensive monocrystalline or non-silicon panels or storage batteries, which have higher production emissions, but the basic grid-connected silicon seemed OK, and when we eventually bought a house we did try joining a solar group-buy organised through the local council but the installers couldn't route their cables through the upstairs flooring it had.
+Meanwhile Ebico's introduction of a "green" tariff as a 'loophole' to continue viability of their "no standing charge" approach seemed like something we should support, and thankfully our opting for it did not further muddle their database: we still received bills in both names.
+But a year later they seemed to 'drop the ball' with fair tariffs, so we switched to Bulb and later to Octopus---we'd already collected enough bills for the 2020 application by the time we switched away from Ebico, so we didn't worry about having a bill in both names after that switch.
 Switching-out also generates a final bill, but we avoided using that document, just in case the large "final bill" heading confuses a case-worker into thinking the address is outdated.)

 - In October 2018, Ebico wrote to tell us that, due to the government's new SVT Price Caps, the next price increase must be implemented as a Standing Charge instead of a unit-rate hike unless we move to a new "green" tariff that's exempt from the caps---and they sent three letters: one to both of us (with Mr and Mrs titles), one to my wife only (with no title), and one to "Mr Chen"---I'm not sure what that says about how their database works.